TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: Experiments

 \paragraph{Ablation Study} We evaluated variants of TSPDiffuser with different hyper-parameters: (1) the number of $K$-neighbors to connect edges from $K\in\{3, 5, 9, 15\}$, (2) the granularity of denoising timesteps from $I\in\{5, 20, 50, 100\}$, and (3) whether or not nodes along obstacle boundaries are added to roadmaps, to see how these choices impact SPL scores and required times.
 As summarized in Fig.~\ref{fig:quantitative_result}c, adding boundary nodes is crucial.
 The number of $K$-neighbors is also important to ensure high SPL scores.
 Despite increased computation times, no significant improvements were confirmed for higher timestep granularity $I\geq 20$.

 \paragraph{Results for More Destinations} We further investigated the scalability of TSPDiffuser with respect to the number of destinations: 20, 50, and 100, on the Standard environment.
 Based on the ablation study, we evaluated TSPDiffuser with $K=15$ to pursue more optimal solutions at the cost of required computation times.
 As summarized in Fig.~\ref{fig:quantitative_result}d, TSPDiffuser ($K=15$) consistently outperforms the other baselines.
 It can find solutions with an SPL higher than $0.98$ in around 10 seconds for instances with 100 destinations, whereas PRM requires nearly 50 seconds to achieve the same level of performance.
+Note that as the number of destinations significantly increases, paths between them are more likely to be simple straight lines, where a more efficient edge validation method such as visibility roadmaps~\cite{simeon2000visibility} would be effective.

 \paragraph{Qualitative Results} Fig.~\ref{fig:qualitative_result} visualizes typical solution paths and roadmaps obtained by each method.
 Compared to PRM, which uniformly samples nodes, data-driven planners such as CPRM, Diffuser, and TSPDiffuser concentrate more nodes around ground-truth paths.
 Diffuser sometimes failed to find feasible paths connecting all destinations without collisions.
-TSPDiffuser can find collision-free paths more reliably by generating multiple diverse paths to form a roadmap.
+TSPDiffuser can find collision-free paths more reliably by generating diverse paths to form a roadmap.